Tennessee Highway Patrol Encourages Traffic Safety This Halloween

-NASHVILLE --- Four people were killed in traffic crashes in Tennessee during last year’s Halloween period between midnight, October 31 through 11:59 p.m., November 1, compared to three traffic deaths during the same time in 2012.
-That’s why the Tennessee Highway Patrol is urging all motorists to drive cautiously, buckle up and don’t drink and drive this Halloween.
+NASHVILLE ---Seven people were killed in traffic crashes in Tennessee during last year’s Halloween period between Tuesday, October 30 through Thursday, November 1.
+That’s why the Tennessee Highway Patrol is urging all motorists to drive cautiously, buckle up, never drive distracted and don’t drink and drive this Halloween.

-Three of the four vehicular fatalities during last year’s Halloween period were unrestrained vehicle occupants and one traffic death was alcohol-related.
-Last year, state troopers issued 240 speeding citations and arrested 51 individuals on suspicion of drunk driving in Tennessee on October 31.
+One of the seven vehicular fatalities during last year’s Halloween period involved an unrestrained vehicle occupant.
+Two motorcyclists were killed.
+There were zero alcohol-related traffic deaths.
+Last year, state troopers issued 398 speeding and 83 distracted driving citations and arrested nine individuals on suspicion of drunk driving in Tennessee on October 31.

-As of October 27, there have been 68 pedestrian fatalities in Tennessee in 2014.
-That’s two more pedestrian deaths compared to this same time last year.
+As of October 7, there have been 104 pedestrian fatalities in Tennessee in 2019.
+That’s nine more pedestrian deaths compared to this same time last year.